Vegros/Personal_Game_Chatbot/README.md

 - requests_html: `pip install requests_html`
 - selenium: `pip install selenium`

+-important: make sure to have  `nltk.download('wordnet')` installed. otherwise it will not work!

 After all these are installed, open the project in pycharm and run the Flask(app.py) configuration.
 Then it will give you a local url, click it and it will redirect you to the web page.